peiwren/CrystalsCollector-Game/README.md

 https://peiwren.github.io/CrystalsCollector-Game/

 ### `Description`
-Using the Math.random function allows it to randomly assign a point value.
+Use the Math.random function to randomly assign a point value.
 And after each run, the crystal is dynamically created once again with different point values.